daniel-carstensen/daniel-carstensen.github.io/index.md

 <div class="content-layout">
   <div class="main-content">
     <p>Hello!
 I am a researcher at the intersection of cognitive science, neuroscience, and machine learning.
-Currently, I am working as a Lab Manager and Research Assistant at the Favila Lab at Brown University, where I investigate how deep neural network embedding spaces align with Shepard's universal law of generalization.</p>
+Currently, I am working as a Lab Manager and Research Assistant at the <a href="https://sites.brown.edu/favila-lab/">Favila Lab</a> at Brown University, where I investigate how deep neural network embedding spaces align with Shepard's universal law of generalization.</p>

     <p>My research focuses on:</p>
     <ul>